mozilla/learning-networks/clubs/marketing-your-mozilla-club-writing-a-blog/content.md

 * Atique, a Mozillian in Bangladesh, wrote [a blog](http://atiqueahmedziad.github.io/2015/Webmaker-app-for-android-ndc/) about his experience hosting a Mozilla Webmaker event.
 His blog is descriptive and has lots of photos — a good format to follow.

 ##Contact
-* Email Mozilla’s Club expert Amira Dhalla (amira@mozillafoundation.org) with any questions about Mozilla Clubs
+* Email Mozilla’s Club expert Julia Vallera (julia@mozillafoundation.org) with any questions about Mozilla Clubs
 * Email Mozilla’s communications manager Kevin Zawacki (kevin@mozillafoundation.org) for help or guidance with your blog
 * Tweet us anytime [@MozLearn](https://twitter.com/mozlearn) or using [#teachtheweb](https://twitter.com/search?src=typd&q=%23teachtheweb) or [#MozillaClubs](https://twitter.com/search?src=typd&q=%23mozillaclubs)